grafana/agent/docs/sources/flow/reference/components/otelcol.processor.attributes.md

 * For metrics, one of `metric_names` or [resource][] must be specified with a valid non-empty value for a valid configuration.
 The `span_names`, `span_kinds`, `log_bodies`, `log_severity_texts`, `log_severity`, `services`, [attribute][] and [library][] attributes are invalid.

 For `metric_names`, a match occurs if the metric name matches at least one item in the list.
-For `span_kinds`, a match occurs if the span's span kind matches at least one item in this list.
+For `span_kinds`, a match occurs if the span's span kind matches at least one item in the list.

 ### exclude block